flattiverse/connector-csharp/PROTOCOL.md

 ## List of units and their definition

 Some units may have changed in this version of flattiverse.
 So it is generally a good idea to read this section carefully.
+Please note that optional properties can always be `null` or just not there.
+The server will always send you the most economical JSON he can generate (so not sending unused values).
+Those JSON examples contain the best approximation of what values could do.
+So, if you see a number without decimal point there, you can assume an integer.
+If you see a decimal point it's most likely a double, etc. If values can get negative there will be an example with negative values.

 ### Unit